alsmola/graphgrc/nist80053/au-9.md

-# AU-9 - Protection of Audit Information
+# NIST 800-53v5 - AU-9 - Protection of Audit Information
 - Protect audit information and audit logging tools from unauthorized access, modification, and deletion; and
 - Alert \[ Assignment: personnel or roles \] upon detection of unauthorized access, modification, or deletion of audit information.
 ## Guidance